How can massage help you?

 - Assists anyone suffering from age related disorders or degenerative conditions

-I provide three types of massage, you can find further details using the links to them on the left.
+I provide many different types of massage, you can find further details using the links to them on the left.

 What effect does massage have on the body?